Horror vacui (art): Origins

 Italian art critic and scholar Mario Praz used this term to describe the excessive use of ornament in design during the Victorian age.
 Other examples of horror vacui can be seen in the densely decorated carpet pages of Insular illuminated manuscripts, where intricate patterns and interwoven symbols may have served "apotropaic as well as decorative functions."
 The interest in meticulously filling empty spaces is also reflected in Arabesque decoration in Islamic art from ancient times to present.
-The art historian Ernst Gombrich theorized that such highly ornamented patterns can function like a picture frame for sacred images and spaces.
-"The richer the elements of the frame," Gombrich wrote, "the more the centre will gain in dignity."
+The art historian Ernst Gombrich theorized that such highly ornamented patterns can function like a picture frame for sacred images and spaces: "The richer the elements of the frame, the more the centre will gain in dignity".

 Another example comes from ancient Greece during the Geometric Age (1100–900 BCE), when horror vacui was considered a stylistic element of all art.
 The mature work of the French Renaissance engraver Jean Duvet consistently exhibits horror vacui.

 Examples

 Horror vacui is apparent in some styles of postmodern graphic design, including the work of artists like David Carson or Vaughan Oliver, and in the underground comix movement in the work of S. Clay Wilson, Robert Crumb, Robert Williams, and later comic artists such as Mark Beyer.
 The paintings of Williams, Faris Badwan, Emerson Barrett, Joe Coleman and Todd Schorr are further examples of horror vacui in the modern Lowbrow art movement.

 The entheogen-inspired visionary art of certain indigenous peoples, such as the Huichol yarn paintings and the ayahuasca-inspired art of Pablo Amaringo, often exhibits this style, as does the psychedelic art movement of the 1960s counterculture.
-Sometimes the patterned art in clothing of indigenous peoples of Middle and South America exhibits horror vacui.
-For example, the geometric molas of Kuna people and the traditional clothing on Shipibo-Conibo people.
+Sometimes the patterned art in the clothing of indigenous peoples of Middle and South America exhibits horror vacui.
+For example, the geometric molas of the Guna people and the traditional clothing of the Shipibo-Conibo people.

 The artwork in the Where's Wally? series of children's books is a commonly known example of horror vacui, as are many of the small books written or illustrated by the macabre imagination of Edward Gorey.

 The Tingatinga painting style of Dar es Salaam in Tanzania is a contemporary example of horror vacui.
-Other African artists such as Malangatana of Mozambique (Malangatana Ngwenya) also fill the canvas in this way.
+Other African artists such as Malangatana of Mozambique also fill the canvas in this way.

 The arrangement of Ancient Egyptian hieroglyphs suggests an abhorrence of empty space.
 Signs were repeated or phonetic complements added to prevent gaps.